 The number of people without access to electricity worldwide has decreased by more than 45% since 2010, primarily driven by progress in developing Asia, but 760 million people still lack access today (Figure 4.21).
 The situation is most pressing in countries in sub-Saharan Africa, where around 80% of people without access to electricity live.
-While there have been some recent improvements in access in sub-Saharan Africa, these have not kept pace with population growth, with the result that there has been a 2.5% increase in the number of people without access since 2010.
-In the STEPS, current policies reduce the global number of people without access to electricity by around 125 million in 2030, although population growth means there are still around 650 million people without access in 2030.
+While there have been some recent improvements in access in sub-Saharan Africa, these have not kept pace with population growth, with the result that there has been a 2.5% increase in the number of people without access to electricity by around 125 million in 2030, although population growth means there are still around 650 million people without access in 2030.
 In the APS, the number of people without access to electricity falls to 270 million by 2030, and the number of people without access in countries in sub-Saharan Africa is cut by two-thirds.
 In the NZE Scenario, universal access to electricity is achieved by 2030.